History Of Phlebotomy

 It has been reported that George Washington fell victim to a botched bloodletting procedure, after nine pints of blood were drained from him.
 Washington had apparently undergone the bloodletting procedure after falling ill from a severe throat infection.
 One could assume after hearing this, that it wasn’t the actual illness that killed him, but rather the form of treatment used to try to treat him.
 Several such unfortunate instances began to give bloodletting a bad reputation, making people begin to see it as a form of “quackery”.

-In today’s modern times, bloodletting is no longer practiced, except in rare instances of cases of extremely rare diseases.
-Todays’ methods of Phlebotomy are considered a science, and one must receive formal education or certification in phlebotomy in order to perform blood drawing tasks.
+In today’s modern times, bloodletting is no longer practiced, except in instances of extremely rare diseases.
+Todays’ methods of Phlebotomy are considered a science, and one must receive formal education at an accredited phlebotomy school or certification in phlebotomy in order to perform blood drawing tasks.
 Today, Phlebotomy procedures are only practiced in safe environments such as hospitals, doctor’s offices, and medical clinics.

 Back in the 5th century, B.C., in the days of the ancient Greek physician Hippocrates, the local barber shop was the place to go for everything from a haircut, to a dental procedure, even a bloodletting.
 That is a frightening thought to anyone today, to think of the primitive methods people were using to remove blood from the body, considering how little they truly knew about the procedures they were trying to perform.
 Today, phlebotomy is done using sanitary equipment and procedures to ensure the safety of the patients.
 Even when voluntarily donating blood today, we know to only take a minimal amount so as to not make the donor at risk for any health issues.